People of USA

 She // Her // Hers

-Shivani is a writer, photographer, and the Advancement Assistant at United States Artists.
+Shivani is a writer, photographer, and the Development Coordinator at United States Artists.
 When she is not traveling, writing, or shooting film, it's very likely that she is indulging in a yummy meal, cooking up a storm in the kitchen, or discovering new music!
 Shivani started her career in the nonprofit world at the world's oldest human rights organization, Anti-Slavery International, and has since worked at a variety of nonprofits, including UN Liaison organizations.
 She was born in England, raised in Tanzania, and now is based in New York City.
 She has received degrees in Creative Publishing and Critical Journalism from the New School and in International Relations from the New York University (NYU) and Royal Holloway, University of London.

 Staff Adia Sykes